blurstudio/PrEditor/README.md

     logging levels.
     * You can install logging handlers that have had PrEditor plugins written for them.
     * Known python logger levels are saved and restored.
+* **OutputConsole:** Selectively shows output from stdout, stderr, specific python loggers, and tracebacks(not using stderr).
+This can be used in various widgets to show selected output.
+See [examples/output_console.py](examples/output_console.py) for an example of the various modes.
 * All code is run in `__main__`.
 In code you can add objects to it for inspection in PrEditor.
 * `Ctrl + Shift + PgUp/PgDown` changes focus between the console and workbox.
 * `Ctrl + Alt + Shift + PgUp/PgDown` changes focus and copies the current prompt